plotly/plotly.py-docs/notebooks/axes.md

     pygments_lexer: ipython3
     version: 3.7.3
   plotly:
     description: How to adjust axes properties in python.
-Seven examples of linear and logarithmic axes, axes titles, and styling and coloring axes and grid lines.
+Includes examples of linear and logarithmic axes, axes titles, styling and coloring axes and grid lines, and more.
     display_as: layout_opt
     has_thumbnail: true
     ipynb: ~notebook_demo/95